rajataghi/INFM600_TeamAwesome/README.md

   * Project Presentation
   * A document summarizing contributions of each of the team members to the project
   * A persona for our target audience

+<h4><b>Synopsis</b></h4>
+_______
+Our aim with this project is to look at data about the popularity of news articles published on [Mashable](http://mashable.com/) over a period of 2 years.
+We try to identify the factors which significantly affect the number of shares an articles receives using basic statistical analysis.
+The data is publicly available and can be accessed [here](https://archive.ics.uci.edu/ml/datasets/Online%20News%20Popularity).
+Our analysis can be broadly divided into three research questions.

+<h4><b>Research Questions</b></h4>

+_____
+1. What is the best day to release an article?
+Does the best day vary with the type of news?
+2. How does the number of images and number of words in an article affect the number of shares?
+3. Does the rate of sharing positive and negative news vary with the time of the year?